TTCN-3

 TTCN-3 (Testing and Test Control Notation version 3) is a strongly typed testing language used in conformance testing of communicating systems.
 TTCN-3 is written by ETSI in the ES 201 873 series, and standardized by ITU-T in the Z.160 Series.

-TTCN-3 has its own data types and can be combined with ASN.1, IDL and XML type definitions.
+TTCN-3 has its own data types and can be combined with ASN.1, IDL, and XML type definitions.

 Standard organization

-ITU-T TTCN-3 standard is part of the Z Series and is organized in several parts:
+The ITU-T TTCN-3 standard is part of the Z Series and is organized in several parts: